stabldev/torrra/docs/configuration.md

 download_path = "/home/username/Downloads"    # The default folder where torrents will be saved
-remember_last_path = true                     # If true, torrra will reuse the last used download path. download_in_external_client = false           # If true, opens magnet links in an external torrent client instead of downloading the .torrent file. theme = "textual-dark"                        # Theme for the application (e.g., "textual-dark", "textual-light"). use_cache = true                              # If true, search results will be cached to speed up subsequent searches.
+remember_last_path = true                     # If true, torrra will reuse the last used download path. download_in_external_client = false           # If true, opens magnet links in an external torrent client instead of downloading the .torrent file. theme = "textual-dark"                        # Theme for the application (e.g., "textual-dark", "textual-light", etc.). use_cache = true                              # If true, search results will be cached to speed up subsequent searches. seed_ratio = 1.5                              # Target upload/download ratio.
+Seeding stops when reached.
+Omit for infinite seeding.

 [indexers]
 default = "jackett"                           # The name of the default indexer to use if none is specified at runtime